DaniAngione/trapper_plus_taxidermy/readme.md

 Mod created by Daniel Angione (DaniAngione#3266 on Discord; daniangi@gmail.com) Stonehearth created by Radiant Entertainment (https://stonehearth.net)

-This mod and all its contents are under a CC BY-NC 4.0 license and may be used, shared, remixed and anything else as long as credit is given and without commercial use!
-More info: https://creativecommons.org/licenses/by-nc/4.0/
+This mod and all its contents are under a GNU GPL 3.0 license and may be used, shared, remixed and anything else as long as credit is given, linked and the same license is used!
+More info: https://www.gnu.org/licenses/gpl-3.0.en.html

 ## CHANGELOG